What Do All Those Software Engineering Job Titles Actually Mean?

 Principal Engineer

-Principal Engineers are responsible for strategic technical decisions at a company’s level.
+Principal Software Engineers are responsible for strategic technical decisions at a company’s level.
 They may not always manage people directly, but lead by influence.
+Principal software engineers may also serve as chief architects, responsible for designing large-scale computing systems and selecting technology stacks to ensure the technology infrastructure aligns with organizational strategy.
 They drive tech vision, strategy, and execution of complex engineering projects within an organization.

 Responsibilities of a Principal Engineer